 I wouldn't recommend doing the journey by moped.
 It's pretty far and the motorways aren't very safe, especially if you're an inexperienced rider.

 If you’re feeling particularly adventurous, you can take the train from Bangkok and experience riding through the middle of the market.

 Head to Wongwian Yai Railway Station (located across the Chao Phraya River) and look for a train bound for Mahachai.

-After you disembark in Mahachai, you’ll have to find the ferry to Ban Laem (yep, I told you that this trip was reserved for the adventurous), which is located just a few blocks from the railway station, near the park at Mahachai Pier.
+After you disembark in Mahachai, you’ll have to find the ferry to Ban Laem, which is located just a few blocks from the railway station, near the park at Mahachai Pier.

 Tickets should only cost 3 THB.

-Once in Ban Laem, you’ll walk 10 minutes to the railway station near the river and temple.
+Once in Ban Laem, you’ll need to walk 10 minutes to the railway station, which is near the river and a temple.

 Once there, look for a sign indicating you’re boarding a train bound for Maeklong.

 This train will take you directly through the market.